1. Home

 Apart from the above mentioned types, there are other rare types of lichen planus such as bullous, ulcerative and atrophic lichen planus.

-Causes of Lichen Planus
+Lichen Planus Causes

 The exact cause of LP is not known.
 Some probable causes of lichen planus include immune reactions, chemicals, excess stress, heredity and certain drugs.
 These drugs may include anti-inflammatory medications, long-term use of certain antibiotics and amalgam dental fillings.

-Symptoms of Lichen Planus
+Lichen Planus Symptoms

 LP can be easily identified by the typical location of spots and their characteristic ‘violaceous’ appearance.
 Eruptions often involve the insides of wrists, ankles, lower back, scalp, nails and mucous membranes that line the mouth, nose, vagina, penis and anus.
 Small clusters of flat-topped eruptions may appear in rows on these areas resulting in itching that may vary from mild to severe.